 Moving to a new country is always a daunting prospect, so it’s important to have a thorough understanding of all the basic hints and tips you’ll need when starting a new life abroad.
-When it comes to moving to Spain, there are a number of specific details you’ll need to take on board so that your transition runs smoothly and you can settle in without any problems.
+If you are planning on moving to Spain from UK 2021, there are a number of specific details you’ll need to take on board so that your transition runs smoothly and you can settle in without any problems.
 Here are some of the things you need to consider prior to boarding the flight your new destination.

 If you are moving as a small family over to Spain for the first time, you will need to register with your local town hall.
 School-age and pre-school children that require a new school can get all the information needed at the town hall.
 You will be provided with advice on the nearest schools suited to your requirements.

 Spain is well known for its fiestas but many fiestas are location-specific or based on local legend or an historical event.
 A good example of this is San Sebastian, located in the Basque country.
 A festival takes place here every January as they celebrate their 1812 liberation from the French by lord Wellington.

 Before moving to Spain you need to be absolutely certain that your future medical costs will be covered.
 Once you’ve got this sorted out you’ll feel a whole lot more relaxed about what could happen in the event of an injury sustained.
 The Spanish healthcare system is well maintained and you may well come across a number of English speaking medical staff.

 If you’ve been dreaming of any idyllic Spanish lifestyle for some time, you need to make sure you know the best locations in Spain that offer this particular preference.
 The traditional Spanish lifestyle is found inland, with numerous attractive villages at low prices and a close, friendly community.